Wingate, County Durham: Governance

 An electoral ward in the same name exists.
 This ward stretches north east to Peterlee and has a total population, taken at the 2011 census, of 10,302.

 Transport

 Car travel

 The village has ready access to road links for commuters, with the A181 leading westward to Durham and then north and south via the A1.
-Heading east towards the east Durham coast will lead you to the north and south bound A19, with links to Peterlee, Sunderland and Teesside.
+Heading east towards the east Durham coast leads to the A19, with links to Peterlee, Sunderland and Teesside.
 The main road through the village is the B1280.